 Each child stays in this zone if they do everything that is expected of them.
 At the end of the day this is recorded on the class display by the 'pupil of the week'.
-At the end of each week, where a child has stayed in the Green zone all week, they will be sent a postcard home and be awarded one point.
-Once the child has received 10 points, they will receive a Bronze certificate, when they achieve 20 points they will receive a Silver Certificate, a Gold certificate for 30 points, equivalent to 30 weeks being in the Green zone, and a Platinum certificate when they have remained in the Green zone all year - achieving 36+ points.
+At the end of each week, where a child has stayed in the Green zone all week, they will be given a Good to be Green note to take home and be awarded one point.
+Once the child has received 10 points, they will receive a Bronze certificate, when they achieve 20 points they will receive a Silver Certificate, a Gold certificate for 30 points, equivalent to 30 weeks being in the Green zone, and a Platinum certificate when they have remained in the Green zone all year - achieving 39 points.